mdcdi1315/MP.DN-WINDOWS/Abstractions/Docs/Serialization/Intro.md

 Unlike the `BinaryFormatter` API, this does not make use of private reflection except when creating nested class objects.

-This was created due to the fact that there wer created many JSON parsers doing almost the same things, so abstracting this does make that a bit easier and there is only the need to define the data themselves.
+This was created due to the fact that there were created many JSON parsers doing almost the same things, so abstracting this does make that a bit easier and there is only the need to define the data themselves.

 Most of the de/serialization process is done into a class